splunk/public-o11y-docs/get-started/tutorials/aws-tutorial/tutorial-aws-start.rst

 This completes the first step of the tutorial.

-To learn how to monitor your Kubernetes data using built-in dashboards and navigators, continue to :ref:`tutorial-aws-use`.
+To learn how to monitor your AWS data and services, continue to :ref:`tutorial-aws-use`.